The Best Friendsgiving Decor Ideas for Every Budget

 Friendsgiving is a holiday centered around food, much like its more formal sister, Thanksgiving.
 Elson-Roza prefers to lean into traditional foods and family recipes for the nostalgia factor.
 Suggested dishes include turkey, mashed potatoes and cranberry sauce.
 You can also try adding fun twists on classics, like we do in our gluten-free gravy, fall harvest salads, melting sweet potatoes with mini marshmallows and butternut squash soup.

 An additional favorite is Elson-Roza's brown butter sweet potato puree, similar to the flavors in our brown butter sweet potato pie.
 (For those who prefer mashed potatoes, try brown butter mashed potatoes or whipped potatoes with sage brown butter.)
-And, don't forget the Thanksgiving desserts, like our best-ever list, non-pie options and low-calorie picks.
+And, don't forget the Thanksgiving desserts, like non-pie options and low-calorie picks.

 It's also helpful to check with guests about any special diets they may adhere to, so your recipes are inclusive of everyone attending.
 Making guests feel comfortable is Hosting 101, and this step is a major piece of that.